Chronic Pain Treatment West Alton, MO

 What’s Behind Chronic Pain?

-• Arthritis, bursitis, tendinitis, and other conditions that cause joint pain The cartilage, tendons, and ligaments in our joints can become damaged or wear down from overuse or overexertion, causing chronic pain in the affected joint.
+• Arthritis, bursitis, tendinitis, and other conditions that cause joint pain The cartilage, tendons, and ligaments in our joints can become irritated or wear down from overuse or overexertion, causing chronic pain in the affected joint.

-• Fibromyalgia While experts are still trying to understand the exact cause of fibromyalgia, this refers to widespread muscle pain and tenderness.
+• Fibromyalgia While experts are still trying to understand the exact cause of fibromyalgia, this refers to pain that affects your muscles and joints throughout your body.

 Chronic Pain Treatment West Alton, MO | Pain Management | Physical Therapist Near West Alton